-Individuals with Disabilities Education Act (IDEA).
-According to the law, once a parent has granted permission to conduct a formal evaluation, the district has 60 days to complete that evaluation.
+Individuals with Disabilities Education Act, or IDEA).
+According to the law, once you’ve given permission to conduct a formal evaluation, the district has 60 days to complete it.

 However, the 60-day clock doesn’t start ticking until you’ve given your consent.
 Often, there are a few things that need to happen before the district asks for your consent.

 To jump-start the process, either you or the school needs to

 interventions to see if it agrees that a formal evaluation is needed.
-You may like the idea of delaying an evaluation and seeing how your child does with targeted help, like
+Some families like the idea of delaying an evaluation and seeing how their child does with targeted help, like

-If you think the school is moving too slowly, the first (and least formal) way to resolve the issue is to communicate with the school.
-Provide gentle pressure by writing an email or a letter.
-Mention when you made your initial request for an evaluation.
+Give gentle pressure by writing an email or a letter.
+Say when you made your initial request for an evaluation.
 Ask when the school will decide whether to conduct the evaluation.

 communications log.
-Write down the dates, times and other details for every email, phone call or face-to-face conversation.
+Write down the dates, times, and other details for every email, phone call, or face-to-face conversation.